 Bash Heredoc

-When writing shell scripts, you may need to pass a multi-line block of text or code to an interactive command such as tee
+When writing shell scripts, you may need to pass a multi-line block of text or code to an interactive command such as tee, cat, or sftp.

 Bash Heredoc